fckapl/fckapl/README.md

 * Podcasts: Pocket Cast
 * Ebook Reader: FB Reader
 * Navigation: Magic Earth
-* Google Autheticator for 2FA
+* Google Authenticator for 2FA
-* Browsing: integrated or Brave
+* Browsing: Integrated or Brave
 * Need for an Exchange-Account?
-Gmail, yes, it has no strings attached to Google
+Gmail, yes from the Aurora store, it has no strings attached to Google
-* The ususal Spotify, Element.io, THreema, Telegram, Signal stuff
+* The ususal Spotify, Element.io, Threema, Telegram, Signal stuff

-Get a Nextcloud instance and the client for your backups.

-Typos here are your problem.
+* You're coming from iOS?
+Checkout the iOS15 launcher
+* The default camera app of Lineage is.. default.
+Nothing special.
+For Google Pixel models [there is an optimized camera app](https://www.celsoazevedo.com/files/android/google-camera/f/changelog1330/) with all the features of the original camera module, including RAW images.

 Enjoy.

 <!--